ubucon-asia/2022/content/tickets/index.md

     - Free conference dinner if you choose 150,000 KRW (105 USD) or more
 - Online: Free (Registration required for participating BoFs)

+### What's included?
+- In-person tickets: You can join Talks(Lectures), Workshops, BoF and sponsor booth at the venue.
+Some swags and Simultaneous interpretation between Korean and English (Only on Intl room) provided.
+- Online tickets: Join Talk sessions via live streaming (Only for Intl room session without interpretation), and participate BoF with Video call.

 ## Tickets for Social events

 - Conference dinner(At Day 1 evening): 36,000 KRW (25 USD)